-Because self-care is just as important as the food we eat and the supplements we take, we’re talking about DIY self-care for 3 things women spend a lot of time on, and when these 3 three things look good, let’s face it, we feel better about ourselves.
+Because self-care is just as important as the food we eat and the supplements we take, we’re talking about DIY self-care for three things women spend a lot of time on.
+When these three things look good, let’s face it, we feel better about ourselves.

 3 Tips to Start